Category: Breastfeeding

 January 14, 2019

-Breastfeeding is the best way to provide essential nutrients while also bonding with your child.
-However, it’s unrealistic to think you’ll be with your baby 24/7.
+Breastfeeding is one of the best ways to provide your baby with essential nutrients while also building a strong bond.
+But let’s be honest — it’s unrealistic to think you’ll be with your baby 24/7.
+That’s where pumping can make a big difference.

 Tags: , , ,